 U.S.-India Higher Education Dialogue

-AACC participates in the U.S.-India Higher Education Dialogue, an exchange between academia, the private sector, and our respective governments to foster partnerships and meaningful collaboration in support of India's vocational education and skills enhancement goals.
+AACC supports the U.S.-India Higher Education Dialogue, an exchange between academia, the private sector, and our respective governments to foster partnerships and meaningful collaboration in support of India's vocational education and skills enhancement goals.
+For more information on how your college can participate, contact Alice Blayne-Allard, Associate Vice President of International Programs and Services, at firstname.lastname@example.org.

 Passport to India